tkatsuki/Flyception2R/README.md

 Enter new y offset:0
 ```

-The function spits out results like so;
+The function spits out results like so:

 ```
 window_size was x=68 y=28